UK benefits, by life situation

 The 5-week wait for your first Universal Credit payment, how advance payments work, how much you can borrow, and how repayments affect your monthly award.

 The Work Capability Assessment decides whether Universal Credit and new-style ESA claimants have Limited Capability for Work, LCWRA, or are fit for work.
-Here is what to expect and how to prepare.
+This guide explains the process, evidence, descriptors, April 2026 LCWRA rate split, and challenge route.

 Prefer a personalised list?